 Other drums were wrapped individually to prevent the release of any fuel residues or contaminated rust and metal flakes.

-The cleanup of the abandoned fuel cache at East Light was completed.
+The cleanup of the abandoned fuel cache at East Light was completed by MSC personnel.
 Seven of new drums contained diesel fuel—roughly 1200 litres transferred from the old drums which had been buried for perhaps three decades.
 The other new drums held various contaminated fragments and residues.
 The secured materials were left at the East Light location to await removal from the island in early June when CCG would arrive for the annual sealift.